An effective digital strategy can help you deliver the best possible customer experience to your customers this peak holiday season.

 One thing to keep in mind: as peak season approaches and order volumes go up, check your processes are setup so you can hit the service levels you promise for in-store and curbside pick-ups.
 Make sure you hit your time slots.
 Because that’s going to be critical for providing a positive customer experience.

-And make sure you’re set up so you can complete all your fraud reviews in time to hit shipping deadlines—especially at the peak of peak season.
+And make sure you’re set up so you can complete all your fraud reviews in time to hit shipping deadlines—especially at the peak of peak shopping season.
 Avoid your customers having the poor experience of a missed delivery by making sure you know your shipping cut-off times—including time for fraud reviews—to the hour.
 Communicate that information in advance to your customers, on your website and via email, so they get their orders when they expect them.

 5. Protect yourself against goods-not-received disputes